Professor Adam Brown (about me)

 I take these issues very seriously.
 So does BYU.
 So does your employer, the Office of Legislative Research and General Counsel.
 Please let us help you.

 While all students sign the honor code, there are still specific skills most students need to master over time in order to correctly cite sources, especially online sources, as well as deal with the stress and strain of college life without resorting to cheating.
-As your professor, I will notice instances of cheating on exams or plagiarizing on papers.
-Even if the plagiarism was unintentional, it will have serious consequences for your grade.
-General information about the honor code can be found at honorcode.byu.edu.
+I will notice instances of cheating on exams or plagiarizing on papers.
+Even unintentional plagiarism has serious consequences.
 Details about Academic Honesty are found in the university catalog

 Writing submitted for credit at BYU must consist of the student's own ideas presented in sentences and paragraphs of the student's own construction.
-The work of other writers or speakers may be included when appropriate (as in a research paper or book review), but such material must support the student's own work (not substitute for it) and must be clearly identified by appropriate introduction ("According to so-and-so...") and punctuation (such as quotation marks) and by footnoting or other standard referencing.
+The work of other writers or speakers may be included when appropriate if clearly identified by appropriate introduction ("According to so-and-so...") and punctuation (such as quotation marks), then sourced by footnoting or other standard referencing.
 Take care with your notetaking to track sources and to differentiate quotations you have jotted down from paraphrases you have written.
-Unintentional plagiarism caused by sloppy notetaking is still plagiarism.

-Mental health concerns and stressful life events can affect students' academic performance and quality of life.
+Mental health concerns, crime, family problems, and other stressful life events can affect students' academic performance and quality of life.
 BYU Counseling and Psychological Services (CAPS, 1500 WSC, 801-422-3035, https://caps.byu.edu) provides individual, couples, and group counseling, as well as stress management services.
 These services are confidential and are provided by the university at no cost for full-time students.
 For general information please visit https://caps.byu.edu.
-For more immediate concerns please visit http://help.byu.edu.
+For more immediate concerns please visit https://help.byu.edu.

 Going beyond the boilerplate language above: If you have a disability, including mental health issues or learning disabilities, please visit the University Accessibility Center to receive an accommodation letter.
 The letter UAC gives you will spare you from needing to explain yourself over and over to each of your instructors; it will also recommend to your instructors specific accommodations that ensure you have a fair opportunity to succeed.
 The letter will not disclose the disability and I will not ask.
 I will work with you to identify appropriate accommodations supported by the letter.
 If you wish to discuss accommodations, I am happy to schedule an appointment at any time, including outside office hours if needed.
 Even if you have not yet received a letter, please talk to me.